-A planning application has been submitted for work on the former Cockenzie Power Station site in an important step forward in preparing the land for future economic use.
+A planning application has been submitted for work on parts of the former Cockenzie Power Station site in an important step forward in preparing the land for future economic use.

 The site was purchased by East Lothian Council to support future economic growth and to create employment opportunities.
 A successful submission was made to the UK Government’s Levelling Up Fund to secure funding in support of the site’s regeneration and making it developable.